-Yankey has been the nation's most versatile lineman this season, playing well at four out of the five offensive line positions plus tight end.
-The 6-foot-5 junior has started all 13 games at left tackle for a Stanford offensive line that has paved the way for six 200-plus yard rushing performances and protected two first-year starting quarterbacks with just 1.54 sacks per game.
+Not only talented and productive, Yankey has been the nation's most versatile lineman this season, playing four out of the five offensive line positions plus tight end.
+The 6-foot-5 junior has started all 12 games at left tackle for a Stanford offensive line that leads the Pac-12 in fewest sacks allowed, despite coming into the season with 37 combined career starts.
 Yankey has graded at 86 percent this season and allowed one sack.